slittorin/home-assistant-maintenance/README.md

 ```
 Look at the output and enumerate so that the correct data are shown for: `id, created_ts, old_sum, new_sum`.

+Restart also Home Assistant, to ensure that all cached data is flushed.

 Create the stored procedure with the below:
 ```sql
 -- =============================================================================